 My Tia and Abuela were too nervous for us to leave the resort because certain areas were deemed unsafe at the time.
 I think they did not feel as safe with me the “foreigner” there without a man there with us.
 They live in fear because of horror stories, especially since a friend of my Tia was kidnapped on the nearby island of San Andrés and murdered.
 Somehow, my cousin and I snuck out one night to go out into town to a recommended discoteca where we had a blast.
 We were lucky because her and I shared our own room, and the other two shared their own room.
 They both conked out to sleep early, so it worked for us.
 We had a great time, and I danced with some girls from “El Chocó” region, which is a primarily Afro-Colombian population.
 We came home around 4am unscathed and happy to have made rebelde decisions.

-Though all-inclusive resorts aren’t my thing due to how separated I feel from local life, the food is the best I have ever tasted compared to any hotel or resort I have ever been to in the world.
+Though all-inclusive resorts aren’t my thing due to how separated I feel from local life, and how expensive they are, the food at Decameron is the best I have ever tasted compared to any hotel or resort I have ever been to in the world.
 And the shows!?
 There is a dance show EVERY night, nothing short of spectacular.
 I actually tried out for their dance group because I somehow convinced myself that it was what I wanted to do.
 The women were all half my size in body weight, so that wasn’t going to work.
 I also noticed most of them were mestizas or mulattas.
 The reality was also that the dancers didn’t have a college education if they finished high school at all.
 Though I am aware of my privilege as an educated able-bodied US American middle class light-skinned Latina woman, it was even more apparent to me when I “tried out”.
 I didn’t have a job lined up at the time, but I knew I had many other opportunities available to me that the other dancers did not.
 Their boss also made sure to make it clear that the job wasn’t as glamorous as it seemed.
 Inherently, he knew I was too privileged for that job.
 It forced me to check my privilege, so to speak.

 Manizales.
 It took us 1.5 days of straight driving to get to my Tia Maria Clara’s town of Manizales, a mountainous and foggy quaint town.
 I have visited my Aunt there 2 previous times since her family moved there from Bogotá in 2000.
 She is an Opera singer and professor at the Universidad de Caldas en Manizales.
 Her husband Carlos is a professor at the Universidad Nacional de Colombia – Manizales.
 They have a beautiful apartment with a grand view of the snow capped mountain Nevado del Ruiz.
 Driving in, out, and around this town can be eerie because there is always a fog that hides the bottom of the mountains.
 It’s always a pleasure to visit them since they take us to all of the museums, yummy restaurants, and to see the beautiful buildings sites.
 I was able to debrief the whole trip with my Tia since the last time I saw her was in Bogotá when she welcomed me back with the new family news.

 Honda.
-Our last stop during our 6-hour trip back to Bogotá was in Honda, a small vacationing spot.
+One of our last stops during our 6-hour trip back to Bogotá was in Honda, a small vacationing spot.
 Bogotanos love to vacation 1-2 hours outside of the city where there is tierra caliente, and away from the overcrowded and polluted city life.
 My great aunt Olga was at her property, so we stopped to see her for lunch.
 She is also known as a bruja (in another way, but similar to my Tia), and she looked into my eyes as if she was reading my soul.
 I remember her telling me that I had a deep sadness in my eyes, though I wasn’t sure what she was talking about.
 I still remember that to this day for reasons beyond me.
 Maybe I was sad I didn’t live closer to my family?
 Because I didn’t have a job right out of college?
 Because I was missing my Boricua boyfriend at the time?
 Because my family didn’t accept or embrace that we have indigenous roots?
 Who knows!
 However, it was a very reflecting time in my life and this I know to be true, so maybe I didn’t notice it until she pointed it out.